 Originally instituted as a painting prize, work is now accepted in all media except video and installation.

-Entries for the 2020 Award will be welcome from January 2019.
 The panel of judges – photographer Harry Cory-Wright, sculptor Laura Ford and painter Elizabeth Magill – will meet in June 2019 to select a short list of six artists to take part in the Final Show in March 2020 at Rebecca Hossack Art Gallery, Conway Street, London W1T 6BA.

 The winner will receive £6000 from the Alasdair Gilchrist-Fisher Memorial Trust.